MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso.md

 ## Troubleshooting

-If you experience issues when implementing macOS Platform SSO, refer to our documentation on [MacOS Platform single sign-on known issues and troubleshooting](troubleshoot-macos-platform-single-sign-on-extension.md)
+If you experience issues when implementing macOS Platform SSO, refer to our documentation on [macOS Platform single sign-on known issues and troubleshooting](troubleshoot-macos-platform-single-sign-on-extension.md)